Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

         });
 ```

-Here we create an  [Observable](http://reactivex.io/documentation/observable.html)
+Here we created an  [Observable](http://reactivex.io/documentation/observable.html)
 that will be emit two items *1* and *2*.

-Afterwards, we subscribe to those actions and we receive an item
+We subscribed to the observable and once receive an item,
 it will be printed out.

 ## Some details
-*Observable* is something, that you can subscribe to to listen for the items
+*Observable* is something that you can subscribe to to listen for the
-that the observable will emit.
-They can be constructed in many different
+items that the observable will emit.
+They can be constructed in many
-ways.
-However, they usually don't begin emitting items, until you subscribe
+different ways.
+However, they usually don't begin emitting items until
-to them.
+you subscribe to them.

 After you subscribe to an observable, you get a [Subscription](http://reactivex.io/RxJava/javadoc/rx/Subscription.html).
 The subscription will listen for the items from observable until it
 marks itself as completed or, otherwise, it will continue indefinitely
-(very rare case).
+(a very rare case).

 Furthermore, all of these actions are going to be executed on the main
 thread.